Golfview Hills Park District

 These are available for public review and comment.

-The FY 2023 Budget was Accepted/Approved at the October Meeting and formally adopted at the November Meeting.
+The FY 2024 Proposed Budget and Ordinances will be reviewed at the October Meeting and formally adopted at the November Meeting.

 FY 2022: Click Here